4707th Air Defense Wing: 1953–1954 changes

-The wing was reassigned to 32d Air Division as part of complete reorganization of Eastern Air Defense Force in February 1953.
-This reorganization also resulted in the activation of Air Defense Groups at ADC fighter bases, and the new groups assumed direct command of the fighter squadrons at these stations.
-The 564th Air Base Group redesignated as the 564th Air Defense Group and the 58th FIS was reassigned to it at Otis, The 518th Air Defense Group activated at Niagara Falls Municipal Airport, New York and was assigned the 47th FIS, which had been assigned to another wing.
+The wing was reassigned to 32d Air Division as part of a reorganization of Eastern Air Defense Force in February 1953.
+This reorganization also resulted in the activation of air defense groups at ADC fighter bases, and the new groups assumed direct command of the fighter squadrons at these stations.
+The 564th Air Base Group redesignated as the 564th Air Defense Group and the 58th Squadron was reassigned to it at Otis, The 518th Air Defense Group activated at Niagara Falls Municipal Airport, New York and was assigned the 47th Fighter-Interceptor Squadron, which had previously been assigned to another wing.

-Another result of this reorganization is that the wing assumed the radar detection, warning, and control mission and assigned six Aircraft Control & Warning Squadrons (AC&W Sq) to perform this mission.
-Two of these squadrons, the 113th AC&W Sq and the 119th AC&W Sq, were federalized ANG squadrons, which were returned to state control in December, while their personnel and equipment were transferred to the 700th AC&W Sq.
-In the spring of 1953, five new AC&W Sqs were activated at Grenier AFB for transfer to stations in Canada.
+Another result of this reorganization is that the wing assumed the radar detection, warning, and control mission and assigned six aircraft control & warning squadrons (AC&W Sq) to perform this mission.
+Two of these squadrons, the 113th and 119th AC&W Sqs were federalized ANG squadrons, which were returned to state control in December, while their personnel and equipment were transferred to the 700th AC&W Sq.
+In the spring of 1953, five new AC&W Sqs were activated at Grenier for transfer to stations in Canada.
 These squadrons were all reassigned to Northeast Air Command shortly after their activation.
 The 614th AC&W Sq moved to Georgia and was reassigned later in December.

-The wing was assigned an additional Air Defense Group in September 1954 when the 4700th Air Base Group at Stewart Air Force Base, New York was assigned an operational fighter squadron and redesignated the 4700th Air Defense Group.
+The wing was assigned an additional air defense group in September 1954 when the 4700th Air Base Group at Stewart Air Force Base, New York was assigned an operational fighter squadron and redesignated the 4700th Air Defense Group.
 The 4707th was also assigned an additional radar unit two months later.